KronicDeth/intellij-elixir/README.md

 If you hold `Cmd` and hover over the `@module_attribute` before clicking, the target declaration will be shown.

+#### Parameters and Variables

+1. Place the cursor over a parameter or variable usage
+2. Active the Go To Declaration action with one of the following:
+  a. `Cmd+B`
+  b.
+Select Navigate &gt; Declaration from the menu.
+  c. `Cmd+Click`

+If you hold `Cmd` and hover over the variable before clicking, it will say `parameter` or `variable`, which matches the annotation color.

 ### Go To Symbol

 Go To Symbol is a way to search for any of the following by name: